Why D.R. Horton Inc. [DHI] Should Be On Your Radar Moving Forward

 D.R.
 Horton Inc. [NYSE:DHI]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
 Regarding D.R.
-Horton Inc. [DHI], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
-This is compared to its latest closing price of $42.11.
+Horton Inc. [DHI] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 3/30/2020.
+On average, stock market experts give DHI an Overweight rating.
+The average 12-month price forecast for this stock is $47.22, with the high estimate being $64.00, the low estimate being $41.00 and the median estimate amounting to $53.00.
+This is compared to its latest closing price of $48.55.

 Fundamental Analysis of D.R.
 Horton Inc. [DHI]